akshaykant/Decentralized-Auction-Marketplace/README.md

 We provide the templates of auctions as specified in the previous section.
 For each template, we provide a python script whose function is twofold.
 On the one hand it acts as a test case and use case of the contract itself.
 On the other hand it can be used as a documented code and brief tutorial on how to use the template.

 More details on this subject can be found on the [dedicated file](./NOTES.md).
+Each contract has a log of the transaction on the public testnet as proof of working, for example [this one](https://testnet.algoexplorer.io/tx/7QHRGXTWDCP4EWZU4ISZKXQBAWG2RKZKUNGGKPQ4J4XJLIQOPYPA) from the Sealed Overcollaterized Auction, test-case demo 1.

 ## Business Benefits